Smoothness of the Augmented Lagrangian Dual in Convex Optimization: Introduction

 \textbf{Existing Results and Limitations.} For the special case where $f = g + \iota_{\sX}$ with $\sX \subseteq \R^d$ being a compact convex set and $g: \sX \rightarrow \R$ continuous convex, the Weierstrass' theorem \cite[Proposition A.8]{bertsekas2016nonlinear} guarantees the existence of solutions to $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$ for any $\lambda \in \R^p$, thus implying $\dom{\phi_{\rho}} = \R^{p}$.
 The $\frac{1}{\rho}$-smoothness of $\phi_{\rho}$ then follows directly from \cite[Theorem 1]{nesterov2005smooth} (see \cite[Proposition 1]{lan2016iteration}).
 An alternative approach for establishing the smoothness of $\phi_{\rho}$ involves demonstrating the invariance of $Ax$ over the solution set of $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$ and then applying the Danskin's Theorem \cite[Proposition B.22(b)]{bertsekas2016nonlinear} (refer to \cite[Lemmas 2.1 and 2.2]{hong2017linear}).
 However, this analysis fails when $\sX$ is not bounded.
 In such cases, additional assumptions are necessary to ensure the existence of solutions to $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$; for instance, $\cL_{\rho}(\cdot, \lambda)$ is coercive\footnote{We say a function $f$ is coercive if $\lim_{\norm{x} \rightarrow \infty}f(x) = \infty$.} (which holds if $f$ is coercive).
 Even with these assumptions, we cannot straightforwardly apply \cite[Theorem 1]{nesterov2005smooth} or the Danskin's Theorem to establish the smoothness of $\phi_{\rho}$.

-The situation becomes even more complex when $f$ does not conform to the specific form mentioned above, and we only assume that $f$ is closed proper\footnote{We say a function $f$ is proper if $f(x)>-\infty$ for all $x$ and $\dom{f} \neq \emptyset$.} convex.
+The situation becomes even more complex when $f$ does not conform to the specific form mentioned above, and we only assume that $f$ is closed proper\footnote{We say a convex function $f$ is proper if $f(x)>-\infty$ for all $x$ and $\dom{f} \neq \emptyset$.
+Correspondingly, a concave function $g$ is termed proper if $-g$ is proper.} convex.
 To ensure the existence of solutions to $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$ and the smoothness of $\phi_{\rho}$, we may need to introduce additional assumptions.
 For example, assuming that $f$ is strongly convex or that $A$ has full column rank.
 In this scenario, $\cL_{\rho}(\cdot, \lambda)$ is strongly convex, leading to a singleton solution set for $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$, and the smoothness of $\phi_{\rho}$ can be established using results on the Fenchel conjugate from \cite[Lecture 5]{vandenberghe2022om}.
 However, these assumptions are too restrictive, limiting the applicability of the results.
-Thus, we are interested in whether it is possible to establish the aforementioned results for general closed proper convex functions $f$ and without imposing additional assumptions.
+Thus, we are interested in whether it is possible to establish the aforementioned results for general closed proper convex functions $f$.